 Creamy Mashed Potatoes

-- 5 pounds potatoes (peeled, washed and cut into 2-inch pieces)
+- 5 pounds potatoes , peeled, washed and cut into 2-inch pieces

 - 1 stick salted butter (1/2 cup)

-- 4 ounces cream cheese
+- 4 ounces cream cheese , or sour cream

 - 1/4 cup heavy cream

-- 1/2 teaspoon kosher salt
+- 1/2 teaspoon Kosher salt

 - 1/4 teaspoon pepper

-Fill a large pot of water and bring water to a boil with 1 Tablespoon salt.
+- Fill a large pot of water and bring water to a boil with 1 Tablespoon salt.
 While the water is coming to a boil, peel and wash the potatoes.
 Dice into 2 inch pieces.

-Place potatoes in the pan and cook for 20-30 minutes, or until a fork inserts easily.
-Drain potatoes and place back in pan.
+- Place potatoes in the pan and cook for 15 minutes, or until a fork inserts easily.
+Drain and place back in pan.
 Let steam evaporate.

-Add butter, cream cheese, heavy cream, salt and pepper.
+- Add butter, cream cheese, heavy cream, salt and pepper.
 Mash with a potato masher.
-If you want them extra creamy use an electric mixer.
+If you want them extra creamy, use an electric mixer.
 Add a Tablespoon or two more heavy creamy if you’d like them even creamier.
 You can also add more salt and pepper to taste.

+- Serve while warm.
 Enjoy plain, with gravy or melted cheese on top.